sicedia/spiderhub_ai_document_processor/reports/EU-LAC Digital Alliance Days.md

   - Inclusive connectivity
   - Cybersecurity

-- **Identified Areas for Collaboration**: Key areas for future cooperation were established, including:
+- **Identified Areas for Collaboration**: Key areas for future cooperation included:
   - Alignment of cybersecurity frameworks
   - Innovative policies for inclusive and secure connectivity
   - Development of interoperable digital identity mechanisms
-  - Promotion of free and safe data flows
+  - Ensuring free and safe data flows
   - Strategies to mitigate AI risks while leveraging its opportunities

 - **Political Commitment**: The event underscored the political will of partner countries to enhance collaboration on digital issues through shared dialogue and initiatives.

 - **Milestone for Bi-Regional Partnership**: Marked a significant step in strengthening the EU-LAC digital partnership, following a Joint Declaration at the third EU-CELAC Summit in July 2023, with a focus on the upcoming 2025 Summit in Colombia.

-- **Follow-Up Dialogues**: Planned follow-up discussions on cybersecurity, connectivity, digital inclusion, data governance, and e-governance throughout 2024.
+- **Future Dialogues**: Planned follow-up dialogues on cybersecurity, connectivity, digital inclusion, data governance, and e-governance throughout 2024, starting with a cybersecurity dialogue in February hosted by the Dominican Republic.

 - **Global Gateway Initiative**: The EU-LAC Digital Alliance is part of the EU's strategy to foster trusted and sustainable connections with Latin America and the Caribbean, supported by the German Federal Ministry for Economic Cooperation and Development.